-As stocks’ prices touch record high, economy trails behind
+As stock prices hit record high, economy trails behind

 “We are currently witnessing what is likely the greatest transfer of wealth from the middle class and the poor to the very rich in the modern history of this country,” he said on the Senate floor.

-Likewise, Senate Minority Leader Charles E. Schumer (D-N.Y.) attacked the president’s proposal for a cut in the capital gains tax, saying it would only benefit “wealthy investors.”
-Only one-quarter of all stocks are held in taxable accounts, according to Steve Rosenthal of the nonpartisan Tax Policy Center.
+Likewise, Senate Minority Leader Charles E. Schumer (D-N.Y.) attacked the president’s proposal for a cut in the capital gains tax, saying it would benefit only “wealthy investors.”
+One-quarter of all stocks are held in taxable accounts, according to Steve Rosenthal of the nonpartisan Tax Policy Center.

-The president, who often cites rising stock prices as validation of his performance — and dismisses them them when they fall — has latched onto Wall Street’s recent gains.
+The president, who often cites rising stock prices as validation of his performance — and dismisses them when they fall — has latched onto Wall Street’s recent gains.

 “The stock market’s rebound signals a 'V'-shaped recovery, stronger than our competitors anywhere in the world,” Trump said at the White House on Wednesday.
 “We had to turn off the economy, and now we’re turning it back on, and that’s beyond a 'V' shape.
 This is going to be very strong; it’s called a “strong ‘V.’ "